-If you are looking for information on workers’ compensation requirements, find more information below on why employees need to carry it and how to purchase a policy.
+If you are looking for information on workers’ compensation requirements in Alabama, find more information below on why employers need to carry it and how to purchase a policy.

 Should an employee get hurt or sick while on the job (and be unable to work for a period of time), workers’ compensation can provide medical treatment and even partial wages while they recover.
 In addition, this insurance also protects employers from litigation related to workplace injuries.
 That’s because employees are generally unable to sue employers for damages related to their injuries or illnesses when they are covered by workers’ compensation.